pazz/alot/docs/source/usage/modes/thread.rst

         :---all: tag all messages in thread.
         :---no-flush: postpone a writeout to the index (Defaults to: 'True').

-.. _cmd.thread.untag:
+.. _cmd.thread.remove:

-.. describe:: untag
+.. describe:: remove

-    remove tags from message(s)
+    remove message(s) from the index

-    argument
-        comma separated list of tags

     optional arguments
-        :---all: tag all messages in thread.
+        :---all: remove whole thread.
-        :---no-flush: postpone a writeout to the index (Defaults to: 'True').

 .. _cmd.thread.unfold: